Sacramento Auto Accident and Injury Statistics 2021

 As a part of an updated plan released in December of 2020, five one-mile segments of some of Sacramento’s busiest thoroughfares were targeted.

 A one-mile stretch of Florin Road from 24th Street to Munson Way was identified as one of the most dangerous routes for motorists, pedestrians, and cyclists based on nearly a decade of crash data.
 This section of road was the scene of 192 car accidents over a nine-year period.
 That same span saw 28 pedestrian accidents and 29 accidents involving cyclists.

-Further data on Marysville Boulevard, El Camino Avenue, Broadway/Stockton Boulevard, and South Stockton Boulevard can be found here.
+The Vision Zero Top Five Corridor Study, conducted by the City of Sacramento, has additional data on Marysville Boulevard, El Camino Avenue, Broadway/Stockton Boulevard, and South Stockton Boulevard.